DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 extraction.
 SIMD-controlled DSP architectures, as described by Han et al.
 [@simd-dsp], leverage parallel vectorized computation to accelerate matrix operations.
 Thus, making them highly effective for Toeplitz matrix-vector multiplications.
-Although, the Cortex-M7 does not have special features for cryptography, its ability to execute multiple instructions quickly, combined with fast memory access and an efficient pipeline design, allows it to effectively manage and process randomness extraction.
+The Cortex-M7 does not have special features for cryptography, its ability to execute multiple instructions quickly, combined with fast memory access and an efficient pipeline design, allows it to effectively manage and process randomness extraction.
 Moreover, its USB High-Speed (480 Mbit/sec) interface, supporting both USB device and USB host modes, allows rapid transmission of extracted random data to an external system, ensuring minimal bottlenecks in high-rate randomness generation.

 [^3]:
     [Technical specification for MAX11102AUB, accessed 2025-03-13](https://www.farnell.com/datasheets/1913106.pdf)